IVORY-UI/ivory-presentable/projects/ivory-presentable/README.md

 # Ivory Presentable

-IVORY Presentable is a lightweight Angular data grid powered by IVORY UI.
-It has no third-party depedencies and integrated smoothly with your Angular applications.
+A lightweight Angular data grid powered by IVORY UI.
+It has no third-party dependencies and integrated smoothly with your Angular applications.

 ## Features